-Digital education platform hubFrom 24 April, schools and responsible bodies can apply for Department for Education-funded support to get set up on one of two free-to-use digital education platforms: G Suite for Education and Office 365 Education.
+Digital education platform hubFrom 22 October, schools must provide immediate access to remote learning to any pupils who can’t attend school due to COVID-19.
+To help you meet this expectation, you can apply for Department for Education-funded support to get set up on one of two free-to-use digital education platforms: G Suite for Education and Office 365 Education.
 Learn what these platforms can do for you and use our impartial feature comparison to help you make a call, then apply for funded support.

 Get set up on your digital education platformThe DfE is offering funded support for you to get set up on one of two free-to-use digital education platforms: G Suite for Education or Office 365 Education.
 Find out exactly what's on offer, whether you're eligible and how to apply.